 - Payment & Outside Funding: You must provide means of payment before classes begin.*

-- Coast Guard Drug Test: All applicants for credentials must pass a CG drug screen.
+- Coast Guard Drug Test: All applicants for credentials must pass a DOT approved drug screen.
 Students using federal funds must pass this before being accepted into the class.
-Applicants should use Labs-to-Go on Northampton Blvd (see attached flyer) and have results emailed to email@example.com.
+Applicants may use Shelter Island Medical Group and bring the results to Maritime Insitute.
 Cost of test will be reimbursed if accepted into the class.

 - Ability to swim or stay afloat for more than 1 minute: To pass the basic training portion of the class and receive STCW credential, student must be able to tread water or float with head above water for more than one minute as part of class.

 - Interview: Any student applying for competitive funding must complete interview with boot camp staff before being accepted into the program.